What Is Mediation?

 Yes, the Mediation Process be Used for More than Divorce

-In addition to divorce, the Mediation Process is appropriate for non-marital relationship agreements and break-ups, child custody and other parenting issues and modifications.
-The professionals work together to minimize conflict and help you focus on what matters most.
+In addition to divorce, the Mediation Process is appropriate for pre-nuptial agreements, non-marital relationship agreements and break-ups, child custody and other parenting issues and modifications.
+I will work with you both to minimize conflict and help you focus on what matters most.